d-rideout/MeleeWizard/doc/HouseRules.md

 * wizard wielding weapon besides staff or non-silver dagger -4 DX (so -8 DX for weapon and shield -- that seems to be what ITL pg 12 says)
 <!-- * wizard wielding shield and non-(staff/silver dagger) -4 DX (i.e. the penalty is not doubled) -->

+* It seems that 'pre-TFT' (??) wizards could use non-silver daggers without penalty.
+I will rule that such wizards exist, and one can claim that their PC wizard is of this sort if they so choose.
+Many (most?!) 'monster' wizards will be of this sort.
+(I am using (old?)
+D+D terminology here regarding PCs and monsters.)

 Is that a reasonable interpretation of the rules as stated?